gacela-project/gacela-project.com/content/docs/gacela-bootstrap.md

 ### Default config

-If you don't define any `gacela.php` file, the Config will use the following configuration.
+If you don't define any `gacela.php` file, this will be the default configuration.

 ```php
 <?php # index.php